Generation of off-critical zeros for hypercubic Epstein zeta-functions: Regularization in dimensions

+For $d=1$, the derivation of the formula (\ref{zetadbest}) goes back to Riemann's 1859 paper \cite{Riemann1859} see also an alternative representation (1.12) on page 12 of the book \cite{Kirsten10}.
+For $d>1$, a formula analogous to (\ref{zetadbest}), with the integration range constrained to $t\in [1,\infty)$, was derived in \cite{Terras80}.

-Although the representation (\ref{zetadbest}) can be used for any complex $s$, in what follows we shall propose other analytic continuations of the basic formula (\ref{zetadd}) to the region $\Re(s)<d$ which all lead to the same representation (\ref{zetadbest}).
+The crucial representation (\ref{zetadbest}) can be used to calculate the Epstein zeta-function for any complex $s$ and we could stop here our analytical analysis.
+However, to show the consistency of the formalism with other approaches (working for $d=1,2,3$) and its relation to neutral Coulomb systems in thermal equilibrium, in what follows we shall propose other analytic continuations of the lattice formula (\ref{zetadd}) to the regions $0<\Re(s)<d$ and $\Re(s)<0$ and show that they all lead to the same representation (\ref{zetadbest}).

-To ensure the convergence of $\zeta^{(d)}(s)$ for $0<\Re(s)<d$, it is useful to ''neutralize'' particle systems in the way it is often made in Coulomb systems \cite{SaTri}.
+To ensure the convergence of $\zeta^{(d)}(s)$ for $0<\Re(s)<d$, it is useful to ''neutralise'' the ``charged'' particle systems by a system of opposite charge in the way it is often made in Coulomb systems \cite{Samaj12}.

-One possibility is to introduce the opposite charges on one half of the sites by inserting the factor $(-1)^{n_1}$ or $(-1)^{n_1+n_2}$, etc. into the sum (\ref{zetad}) and then express $\zeta^{(d)}(s)$ by using these finite expressions \cite{Bor}.
+One possibility is to introduce the opposite charges on one half of the sites by inserting the factor $(-1)^{n_1}$ or $(-1)^{n_1+n_2}$, etc. into the sum (\ref{zetad}) and then express $\zeta^{(d)}(s)$ by using these finite expressions \cite{Borwein13}.
 To generate such expressions in a compact form, let us introduce another Jacobi theta function $\theta_4(q)=\sum_{n=-\infty}^{\infty} (-1)^nq^{n^2}$.
 The function $\theta_4\left( {\rm e}^{-t}\right)$ exhibits the following small-$t$ and large-$t$ expansions: